scottkurz/api/docs/proposals/devfile/outer-loop-build-and-deploy.md

 `rootRequired`: Specifies whether a privileged builder pod is required.
 Default is false. (optional)

 __Note:__
+1. The build tool/mechanism, e.g. buildah/kaniko, used for building the dockerfile is up to the specific devfile tool, which will define a build using a custom, straightforward mapping from the devfile image component definition to a build command for the specific build tool.
+E.g. for `docker build` the above example might map to a command like:
+`docker build -t {{myimage}} --no-cache --build-arg arg1=abc --label version=1.0 ${PROJECTS_ROOT}/build -f Dockerfile`
+(with substitutions applied).
-1. A common pattern will be using a global variable to define the image name (`myimage` in the example above) so that it can be easily referred to in the deploy step later.
+2. A common pattern will be using a global variable to define the image name (`myimage` in the example above) so that it can be easily referred to in the deploy step later.

 ### Example using a Dockerfile with registry and secret for the image push:
 ```yaml